OSWEGO – Brett Connolly and Easton Ruby both took similar routes across town to Oswego.

 Ruby, a senior linebacker, came to Oswego High School from Oswego East after his freshman year.
 Connolly, a senior quarterback, did so the following year.

-Both played key roles Friday in putting Oswego back in a familiar position.
+Both played key roles Friday in putting Oswego back on top of the conference.

 Ruby had two of Oswego’s three interceptions, each of which set up touchdowns.
 Connolly threw for two touchdowns to Jeremiah Cain and ran for a third score in the Panthers’ surprisingly one-sided 42-10 win over visiting Minooka.